Skip to contents

 k

-an integer specifying the maximum number of distinct levels.
-If not positive, all unique values of x are used as levels.
+an integer specifying the maximum number of distinct levels to retain (including the catch-all level).
+If not positive, all unique values of x are used.

 use.catchall

 logical.
-If TRUE, less frequent levels are dropped and replaced by the catchall level.
+If TRUE, less frequent levels are grouped into the catch-all level.

 catchall